Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 ### Authorization

-You must be authorized as the creator of the exhibit.
+You must be authorized as the author of the exhibit.

 ## `GET /artifact/{aid}`